-In this column, enter the discrepancy or maintenance action required.
-Only one defect will be entered in each block for each job control or work order number, however, use as many blocks as necessary to completely describe a single discrepancy.
+enter the discrepancy or maintenance action required.
+Only one defect will be entered in each block for each job control or work order number, however, use as many blocks necessary to completely describe a single discrepancy In this column,

 JOB CON/W.O.
 NUMBER: